lpic2book/src/docs/lpic2.200.1.md

         $ lsof options names

-names acts as a filter here, without options `lsof` will show *all* open files belonging to *all* active processes.
+The names argument acts as a filter here.
+Without options, `lsof` will display *all* open files belonging to *all* active processes.

 Examples: